 Employer and industry links

-This course is designed for University progression, all partner Universities having very strong links to employers and industry.
+This course is designed for university progression, all partner universities have very strong links to employers and industry.

 Jobs and further study